- doxycycline hyclate

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme; website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Acute overdosage with antibiotics is rare.
-In the event of overdosage, gastric lavage plus appropriate supportive treatment is indicated.
+In the event of overdosage discontinue medication.
+Gastric lavage plus appropriate supportive treatment is indicated.